-We have audited the financial statements of London Borough of Hillingdon for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of London Borough of Hillingdon for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- · London Borough of Hillingdon Movement in Reserves Statement, - London Borough of Hillingdon Comprehensive Income and Expenditure Statement, - · London Borough of Hillingdon Balance Sheet, - London Borough of Hillingdon Cash Flow Statement, - London Borough of Hillingdon Expenditure & Funding Analysis, - Notes 1 to 46 - London Borough of Hillingdon Housing Revenue Account Income and Expenditure Statement, - London Borough of Hillingdon Movement on the Housing Revenue Account Statement and related notes 1 to 8, - London Borough of Hillingdon Collection Fund and the related notes 1 to 3.
+- London Borough of Hillingdon Movement in Reserves Statement, - London Borough of Hillingdon Comprehensive Income and Expenditure Statement, - London Borough of Hillingdon Balance Sheet, - London Borough of Hillingdon Cash Flow Statement, - London Borough of Hillingdon Expenditure and Funding Analysis and the related notes 1 to 45, - London Borough of Hillingdon Housing Revenue Account Income and Expenditure Statement, - London Borough of Hillingdon Movement on the Housing Revenue Account Statement and the related notes 1 to 8. - London Borough of Hillingdon Collection Fund and the related notes 1 to 3

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.